the tubes on either side of the uterus through which eggs travel from the ovaries to the uterus. See also uterus, ovaries.

 an abnormal passage, opening, or connection between 2 internal organs or from an internal organ to the outside of the body.

-five-year relative survival rates compare the number of people who are still alive 5 years after their cancer was found to the survival of others the same age who don’t have cancer.
-This helps correct for other causes of death and is a better way to see the impact that cancer can have on survival.
-Still, these survival rates are not helpful in predicting any one person’s outcome.
-Five-year survival rates are based on the most recent information available, but they may include information from patients treated several years earlier.
-These numbers do not take into account advances in treatment that have often occurred.
+the ratio of a cancer patient’s chances of surviving 5 years compared to that of an average cancer-free person of the same age and sex.
+It compares the number of people who are still alive 5 years after their cancer was found to the survival of others the same age who don’t have cancer.
+This helps correct for other causes of death and is a better way than survival rates alone to see the impact that cancer can have on survival.
+Still, these survival rates cannot predict any one person’s outcome, which can be affected by many factors.
+Even when survival rates are based on the most recent data available, they typically include information from patients treated several years earlier.
+Advances in treatment that have occurred since then might result in a better outlook for people who are newly diagnosed.
 See also five-year survival rate.

 -uhnt in sy

-a test that can help look at chromosomes.
-It uses special fluorescent dyes that only attach to certain parts of chromosomes and can find specific deoxyribonucleic acid (DNA) sequences.
+also called FISH.
+A test that can help look at genes inside cells from a biopsy.
+It uses small deoxyribonucleic acid (DNA) probes labeled with special fluorescent dyes that only attach to certain parts of a gene to find specific DNA sequences.
 It can be used to diagnose, to evaluate prognosis (disease outlook), or to look at the remission of a disease.
-See also chromosome, cytogenetics, deoxyribonucleic acid, remission.
+It is often used to count the number of HER2 genes in cancer cells.
+See also chromosome, cytogenetics, deoxyribonucleic acid, human epidermal growth factor receptor 2, remission.

 a point at which rays of light or radiation beams come together.
 Also used to describe a region of disease in the body.
 The plural can be focuses or foci (fo-sy).

-a sac or pouch-like structure.
+a sac or pouch-like structure made up of groups of cells.
 There are many types of follicles of all sizes in the body; for example, in the scalp, around the teeth, in lymph cells, in the thyroid, and in the ovaries.
 See also follicular.

 relating to a follicle or follicles.
 In medicine, may refer to a type of cell in the thyroid, or to a type of cancer that starts in these follicular cells.
-It can also refer to a type of non-Hodgkin lymphoma (see also follicle, non-Hodgkin lymphoma).
+It can also refer to a type of non-Hodgkin lymphoma that tends to grow in follicles (see also follicle, non-Hodgkin lymphoma).

 a partial or complete break, usually in bone.